Unfinished (How I Met Your Mother): Plot

 Future Ted states that during his early years as a professor, he had a simple goal: to give a lecture that would change someone's life.
 While giving a lecture on Antoni Gaudí's unfinished magnum opus, the Sagrada Família, Ted takes an airplane out of his pocket.
 The story flashes back a couple days earlier, when Barney surprises Ted one day by telling him that Goliath National Bank is reconsidering Ted's design of the new GNB building that had been scrapped before.
-Ted is intrigued, but decides he does not want to work for GNB, with he and Marshall likening them to the Galactic Empire.
+Ted is intrigued but decides he does not want to work for GNB, with him and Marshall likening them to the Galactic Empire.
 Barney seems to accept this, but later is seen to be ignoring Ted.
 Ted realizes Barney is playing him like he would a hot girl, as Barney really does want Ted to design the building.
 Barney's attempts to "woo" Ted seem to be working, as Ted finds himself wanting to accept the job more and more.

 Finally, Barney tells Ted they have already accepted another offer, with Marshall backing up his claim.
 Ted goes to Barney and offers to do the job at half price, but Marshall reveals they had not accepted another offer, only pretending to do so to convince Ted even more.
 Shocked that Barney and Marshall had lied to him, Ted declines the offer again.
-The story returns to the lecture, where Ted changes his mind and rushes to Barney to accept the job; he however forces Barney to take him out to dinner first, as Barney had stated he never took a woman out before "closing the deal" first.
+The story returns to the lecture, where Ted changes his mind and rushes to Barney to accept the job; he however, forces Barney to take him out to dinner first, as Barney had stated he never took a woman out before "closing the deal" first.